ProgrammingRainbow/Archlinux/README.md

 # Arch Linux Installation Guide.
 ## Overview
 This guide will walk you through the steps needed to install a fully functional Arch Linux Desktop.
-The focus is KDE, but steps for XFCE will also be shown.
+The focus is on KDE, but steps for XFCE will also be provided.
-I use an install script to help me remember and automate most of the steps.
-There are also some config and skel files included.
+This will be a UEFI/systemd-boot install, not a BIOS/Grub install.
+The BTRFS filesystem is the focus, but EXT4 is included.
+Zram is used, but swap is also shown.
-I also recommend using the official Arch Linux install guide for support.
+I recommend using the official Arch Linux install guide for support.
-I often find answers to my problems hidden there.

 https://wiki.archlinux.org/index.php/Installation_guide